 Just as in the Kondo phase, the impurity is overscreened by the multiparticle Kondo cloud, and the spin of the ground state is

 which is due to there being a spin-$\frac{1}{2}$ propagating spinon in the ground state.
-The ground state is just an analytic continuation of the Kondo phase and is therefore characterized by the dynamically generated scale $T_K=mf(\delta)$.
-The bulk excitations are also the same as in the Kondo phase, which is constructed by adding even numbers of holes and bulk strings as described in Sec.\ref{excitations}.
+The ground state is an analytic continuation of the Kondo phase and is characterized by the dynamically generated scale $T_K=mf(\delta)$.
+The bulk excitations are also the same as in the Kondo phase, and are constructed by adding even numbers of holes in bulk strings as described in Sec.\ref{excitations}.
 The impurity density of states in the ground state is the analytic continuation of the density of states in the Kondo phase given by Eq.\eqref{kondoimpdos} to imaginary $d=i\delta$.

-However, there exists a unique boundary excitation in this phase, where a boundary-bound mode with zero energy exists.
+However, there also exists a unique boundary excitation in this phase - a boundary-bound mode with zero energy.
 This mode is described by the purely imaginary solution of the Bethe Ansatz equations Eq.\eqref{o3su21/2imp}.
 More precisely, when the RG invariant parameter $d=i\delta$ is purely imaginary and $\delta>\frac{1}{2}$, the Bethe equation Eq.\eqref{o3su21/2imp} has a purely imaginary solution